sinjan25/rsa/README.md

 # rsa
-A Study and Implementation of RSA cryptosystem
+A Study and Implementation of RSA cryptosystem in C